Skip to main content

 Vision

-The Historic Preservation Division promotes a World Class community by working collaboratively with the community to advance the economic, cultural and environmental qualities of the city through preserving, enhancing, and promoting Fort Collins' significant heritage and saving the places that are meaningful to our residents.
-We demonstrate our commitment to this collective vision through predictable, transparent, and responsive processes based on best practices, while continuously striving for innovation and improvement.
+The Historic Preservation Services Division works collaboratively with the community to advance the economic, cultural and environmental qualities of the city.
+Through preserving, enhancing, and promoting Fort Collins' significant heritage and saving the places that are meaningful to all of our residents, we demonstrate our commitment to this collective vision while employing predictable, transparent, and responsive processes and continuous improvement.

 Core Responsibilities#